Hiba-Ejaz/mediaPlayer/README.md

 1. Playback Functionality:

-- Users should be able to play audio and video files.
+- Users should be able to play audio and video files.//user class and actions Interface
-- Provide controls for play, pause, stop, and seek functionality.
+- Provide controls for play, pause, stop, and seek functionality.//media class and media Interface
-- Display the current playback status, such as the current position and duration.
+- Display the current playback status, such as the current position and duration.//features for user class

 2. Media Management:

-- Users should be able to manage their media library, including adding, removing, and organizing media files.
+- Users should be able to manage their media library, including adding, removing, and organizing media files. // library =>? user
 - Implement features to manage playlists.

-3. Command-Line Interface:
+1. Command-Line Interface:

 - Design a user-friendly command-line interface that allows users to navigate and interact with the application.
 - Provide clear instructions and feedback to guide users through different operations.